Aurora-energy/R-EMS/README.md

 - Access via web browser after starting R-EMS.

 - Guides you through first-time installation:

     - Define installation name.

     - Configure grids and controllers.

     - Enable simulation or production mode.

     - Save validated configuration.

+- The same manifest is editable later via the CLI (`r-emsctl setup new`) or by re-running the wizard.
+Configuration is persisted under `/etc/r-ems` (override with `R_EMS_CONFIG_ROOT`), allowing both the CLI and GUI to operate on the same source of truth.
+- Wizard actions emit structured success/fault logs via the shared logging facade for traceability.

 ---